Netflix/metaflow/docs/cards.md

 ### `MetaflowCard`

-The [MetaflowCard](../metaflow/plugins/cards/card_modules/card.py) class is the base class from which all custom cards are created.
-The class provides a `render` function.
-The `render` function returns a string.
+The [MetaflowCard](../metaflow/plugins/cards/card_modules/card.py) class is the base class to create custom cards.
+All subclasses require implementing the `render` function.
+The `render` function is expected to return a string.
 Below is an example snippet of usage :
 ```python
 from metaflow.cards import MetaflowCard
 # path to the custom html file which is a `mustache` template.